Assessment and diagnosis

 The sub-test scores for all four can be cumulated in order to derive a standard score with associated percentile.

 After the administration of a standardised test of handwriting speed you may wish to explore the student’s handwriting further using dynamic assessment techniques.
 Alternatively you may not have standardised tests available or have objections to standardised tests.
 If so the use of dynamic assessment techniques is very powerful.
-Whilst this approach will not offer a standardised and statistically reliable score, it can allow students to be placed under higher levels of stress than the DASH or DASH 17+ where the free writing sample is provided under conditions of low cognitive demand: students free write about their life so far.
+While this approach will not offer a standardised and statistically reliable score, it can allow students to produce a writing sample at a level more relevant to them than is required by the DASH.

 To gather samples of a child or adults handwriting without use of standardised tests.
 First type the standard sentence containing all letters of the English alphabet: The quick brown fox jumps over the lazy dog and print it out (Aerial 18).
 Organise some sentences which will be presented visually at distance to emulate copying from the white board etc. during lessons/lectures.
 Provide the student with pen and lined paper and ask them to: